osmianski/docs/README.md

 # Docs

-A SaaS rendering a mega website from lots of Git repositories.
+A SaaS that renders a mega website from lots of Git repositories.
 Built with Laravel, Livewire and Alpine.js.

 ## Prerequisites